Truck Accident Attorneys in Wadesboro, NC

 • Truck manufacturers if any defective components are contributing factors in a collision

-• Cargo loading teams if improperly loaded freight contributes to instability that leads to a truck accident
+• Cargo loading teams if improperly loaded freight contribute to instability that leads to a truck accident

 What Are Common Causes of Trucking Accidents?